thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 # Model

-In the Thousand Brains Project, the term `model` has a specific meaning that differs from how it is commonly understood in deep learning.
-In Monty, a model refers to a representation of an object stored entirely within the boundaries of a learning module.
-This contrasts with deep learning, where a model typically represents a single graph of weights encompassing the entire learned dataset.
-A helpful, though not perfect, analogy is to think of Monty models as CAD representations of objects that exist within the confines of a learning module.
+In Monty, a model (sometimes referred to as object model), is a representation of an object stored entirely within the boundaries of a learning module.
+Monty can store several object models in memory simultaneously, enabling the system to manage multiple representations at once.
+This notion of a model in Monty differs from the concept of a model in deep learning, where it typically refers to a neural network model or architecture.
+A useful analogy is to think of Monty models as CAD representations of objects that exist within the confines of a learning module.

 # Path Integration